 Thuja occidentalis ‘Rheingold’

-Upright, open growth to 30–60 ft. tall, 10–15 ft.wide, with branches that tend to turn up at ends.
+Native to the eastern U.S. Upright, open growth to 30–60 ft. tall and 10–15 ft. wide, with branches that tend to turn up at the ends.
 Bright green to yellowish green leaf sprays.
-Foliage turns brown in severe cold,will scorch badly in winter in coldest, windiest Rocky Mountain gardens unless plants are shaded,watered.
+Foliage turns brown in severe cold, will scorch badly in winter in coldest, windiest Rocky Mountain gardens unless the plants are shaded and watered.
 Needs moist air to look its best.
-Basic species is seldom seen, but smaller garden varieties are common.
+The basic species is seldom seen, but smaller garden varieties are common.
 Among these, the taller ones make good informal or clipped screens, while lower kinds are often used around foundations, along walks or walls, or as hedges.
-Some have gold colored foliage.'Rheingold'
+Some have gold-colored foliage.‘Rheingold’

 Cone-shaped, slow-growing, bright golden plant with a mixture of scale and needle foliage.
 Even very old plants seldom exceed 6 ft. tall and wide.